-Presto provides enterprise-grade user authentication mechanisms like LDAP and Kerberos, but a lot of users do no want to go through the complexity of setting up LDAP or Kerberos and would rather have a simpler user authentication mechanism.
-For such users, Qubole Presto has implemented file-based authentication, where the usernames and passwords are provided to Presto through a file which contains user credentials in a standard format and users submitting the query are authenticated using this information.
+Presto provides enterprise-grade user authentication mechanisms like LDAP and Kerberos, but a lot of users do not want to go through the complexity of setting up LDAP or Kerberos and would rather have a simpler user authentication mechanism.
+For such users, Qubole Presto has implemented file-based authentication, where the usernames and passwords are provided to Presto through a file that contains user credentials in a standard format, and users submitting the query are authenticated using this information.

 Configuring Filed-Based Authentication

 The following configuration needs to be set up in Presto to enable file-based authentication: